 The Rock Fair was originally organised by Hastings Council, with 18th century town records showing that the Council laid out lines on the ground marking its area.
 But by the early 1820s the fair was becoming more problematic, as a Hastings man recalled: “It resembled an ordinary fair, but a vast amount of gambling took place with halfpence, and fishermen often staked, and lost, their boats, nets and other appliances.”4

-When the America Ground became heavily developed in the early 1820s, the Rock Fair in 1822 moved to part of the top of White Rock known as Cuckoo Hill, overlooking Claremont.
-Then in 1824 it was held in a Priory Farm field, where Cambridge Road and Priory Street are now (Cambridge Road was then much lower, and one could walk on almost flat ground from Claremont through to the farm, which was where Cambridge Gardens is today).5 The fair remained on this site for many years, probably being forced to move out in the late 1840s when the Hastings Railway Station was built nearby.
+When the America Ground became heavily developed in 1822, the Rock Fair in that year moved to part of the top of White Rock known as Cuckoo Hill, overlooking Claremont.
+Then in 1824 it was held on Priory Farm land, roughly where the ESK Warehouse is today.
+(Cambridge Road was then much lower, and one could walk on almost flat ground from Claremont through to the farm, which was where Cambridge Gardens is today).5 The fair remained on this site for many years, probably being forced to move out in the late 1840s when the Hastings Railway Station was built nearby.
 In 1850 the fair was reported as being back on White Rock, in the area where today are White Rock Gardens.

 The Rock Fair until the 1830s was “the fishermen’s holiday, the only time in the year when all the fishermen put on their best clothes”.6 It was very popular, attracting large crowds of people of all ages to enjoy the “medley of gingerbread nuts and dolls, Middleton [a theatre] and gypsies, peep-shows and penny trumpets, dwarves and giants, gangs and cheapjacks, drinking and dancing”.7